Aayushstrom/DeepCraft_Stock_Prediction/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ### Acknowledgements
-*TensorFlow and Keras for the deep learning framework.
+..*TensorFlow and Keras for the deep learning framework.
-*Scikit-learn for data preprocessing and evaluation metrics.
+..*Scikit-learn for data preprocessing and evaluation metrics.
-*Pandas and Numpy for Data Cleaning and Feature engineering *Seaborn and Matplotlib for data visualization
+..*Pandas and Numpy for Data Cleaning and Feature engineering ..*Seaborn and Matplotlib for data visualization